willdollman/willdollman.github.com/_posts/2013-06-16-lightroom-photostream.md

 ---
 layout: post
-title: Using Lightroom with Apple's Photo Stream
+title: Sync your Lightroom photos to iOS with iCloud Photo Stream
 ---

 Photo Stream is a neat iOS feature.
 Every photo you take with your phone just appears on your computer.